How Diabetes Can Affect Your Risk Of PAD

 Diabetes is a disease caused by the body’s inability to produce enough insulin to metabolize food for energy.
 When sugars build up in the bloodstream, complications can occur.
 The two most common types of diabetes are Type 1 and Type 2.
 Approximately 10% of all diabetes diagnoses is Type 1 diabetes, previously known as insulin-dependent diabetes mellitus or juvenile-onset diabetes; about 90% of all diabetes diagnoses is Type 2 diabetes, previously known as non-insulin dependent diabetes mellitus.
 Many risk factors for this disease are almost identical to risk factors associated with peripheral artery disease (PAD).

-People with diabetes have a higher risk of developing peripheral artery disease (PAD), which occurs when the peripheral arteries—those that do not supply blood to the heart and brain—become narrowed by an accumulation of fats, cholesterol, and other substances.
-This condition is known as atherosclerosis.
+People with diabetes are at a higher risk of developing peripheral artery disease (PAD).
+This condition occurs when the peripheral arteries—those that do not supply blood to the heart and brain—become narrowed due to an accumulation of fats, cholesterol, and other substances.
 People with diabetes are more likely to develop atherosclerosis, which can progress to PAD.

 How PAD Could Affect You